Amyloid plaques: Formation and spread

 The normal function of Aβ is not certain, but plaques arise when the protein misfolds and begins to accumulate in the brain by a process of molecular templating ('seeding').
 Mathias Jucker and Lary Walker have likened this process to the formation and spread of prions in diseases known as spongiform encephalopathies or prion diseases.
 According to the prion paradigm, certain proteins misfold into shapes that are rich in beta-sheet secondary structure.
-In this state, they cause other proteins of the same type to adopt the same abnormal beta-sheet-rich structure.
-The misfolded proteins stick to one another, eventually stacking together to form oligomers that merge to make the amyloid fibrils that are typical of mature plaques.

 Involvement in disease

 Abundant Aβ plaques, along with neurofibrillary tangles consisting of aggregated tau protein, are the two lesions that are required for the neuropathological diagnosis of Alzheimer's disease.
-Although the number of neurofibrillary tangles correlates more strongly with the degree of dementia than does the number of plaques, genetic and pathologic findings indicate that Aβ plays a central role in the risk, onset, and progression of Alzheimer's disease.
-Of particular importance is the longer (42 amino acids) species of Aβ known as Aβ42.
-Elevated levels of Aβ, as well as an increase in the ratio of Aβ42 to the 40-amino acid form (Aβ40), are important early events in the pathogenesis of Alzheimer's disease.
+Although the number of neurofibrillary tangles correlates more strongly with the degree of dementia than does the number of plaques, genetic and pathological findings indicate that Aβ plays a central role in the risk, onset, and progression of Alzheimer's disease.

-Until recently, the diagnosis of Alzheimer's disease required a microscopic analysis of plaques and tangles in brain tissue, usually at autopsy.
-However, Aβ plaques (along with cerebral Aβ-amyloid angiopathy) can now be detected in the brains of living subjects.
-This is done by preparing radiolabeled agents that bind selectively to Aβ deposits in the brain after being infused into the bloodstream.
-The ligands cross the blood–brain barrier and attach to aggregated Aβ, and their retention in the brain is assessed by positron emission tomography (PET).
+The diagnosis of Alzheimer's disease typically requires a microscopic analysis of plaques and tangles in brain tissue, usually at autopsy.
+However, Aβ plaques (along with cerebral Aβ-amyloid angiopathy) can be detected in the brains of living subjects by preparing radiolabeled agents that bind selectively to Aβ deposits in the brain after being infused into the blood.
+The ligands cross the blood–brain barrier and attach to aggregated Aβ, and their retention in the brain is assessed by positron emission tomography.
 In addition, the presence of plaques and tangles can be estimated by measuring the amounts of the Aβ and tau proteins in the cerebrospinal fluid.